 “Cap” means the total number of California GHG Allowances that the Executive Officer issues over a given period of time.

-“Cap-and-Trade Program” means the requirements of this article.
+“Cap-and-Invest Program” means the requirements of this article.

 “Carbon Dioxide” or “CO2” means the most common of the primary greenhouse gases, consisting on a molecular level of a single carbon atom and two oxygen atoms.